Vectrus (NYSE:VEC) & Aris Water Solutions (NYSE:ARIS) Head-To-Head Review

-Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the better investment?
-We will compare the two companies based on the strength of their profitability, valuation, earnings, dividends, institutional ownership, risk and analyst recommendations.
+Aris Water Solutions (NYSE:ARIS) and Vectrus (NYSE:VEC) are both small-cap administrative and support and waste management and remediation services companies, but which is the better business?
+We will compare the two businesses based on the strength of their earnings, dividends, valuation, institutional ownership, profitability, risk and analyst recommendations.

-This table compares Vectrus and Aris Water Solutions’ top-line revenue, earnings per share and valuation.
+This table compares Aris Water Solutions and Vectrus’ top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue